Southern Breeze Region

 - PAL (Published & Listed) Network and Speaker’s Listing

 - Writer and illustrator resources

 - Volunteer Opportunities – get involved!

 The perks are abundant, and the events are educational, inspiring and fun!
-Our members are treated to a full plate of Southern Hospitality, supporting the work of published and pre-published authors and illustrators.
-We look forward to getting to know more of you who share our love of children’s books.
+Their members are treated to a full plate of Southern Hospitality, supporting the work of published and pre-published authors and illustrators.
+They look forward to getting to know more of you who share the love of children’s books.

 Southern Breeze Events

 Southern Breeze hosts two major conferences every year offering authors and illustrators a chance to meet editors, agents, published authors, and other children’s book professionals, as well as the opportunity to network with fellow creators in their region.
 In addition, Southern Breeze hosts a number of smaller “schmoozes,” manuscript critiques, retreats and writing workshops.